Branch Matching Overview

 Browser to app snapshot match¶

 Branch collects information about devices both when a user is in the browser -- via a click on a Branch link -- and then after they open the app.
-This information includes IP Address, OS, OS version, device model and other parameters.
+This information includes IP Address (including v6), OS, OS version, device model and other parameters.
 This is the user's digital snapshot and can be obtained in the browser and in the app.

 When no 100% match method is available, we connect the unique snapshot collected in the app to the unique snapshot collected in the browser to determine where user originated.